lissine0/Monal-wiki/Code-style-(swift).md

 ```

 ## Guard statements
-Use a guard statement instead of if/else to handle errors and/or not increase the indentation level
+Use a guard statement instead of if/else to handle errors/abort conditions to not increase the indentation level
+and make clear that these are abort conditions
 ```swift
 guard let result = somethingThatCouldBeNil() else {
     return